Inomares/katacoda-scenarios/cron/step1.md

 `* * * * * wall "Hello world!"`{{execute}}

 Save the modified file, and exit the editor.
+You should immediately see a message saying that your crontab was updated.

 Congratulations!
 You just created your first cron job!

 At every full minute, you should now see a broadcasted message in your terminal.
 That's the task you just made, running like clockwork!
+Note that it doesn't just run _once_, it keeps running every minute.